nlohmann/std_json/proposal.md

 ```

 *Effect:* Returns a reference to an element (a JSON value itself) of a JSON value of
-type `value_t::array` at the specified index.
+type `json_type::array` at the specified index.
 Overloads for const and non-const versions.

 The non-const overload will, in case the specified index is greater or equal to `size()`,
 extend the array to a size capable of holding the specified index.
 All other values
 in the new array between the previous size and the new size will be filled with JSON values
-of type `value_t::null`.
+of type `json_type::null`.
 The reference to the newly created JSON value which is returned is
 a default constructed JSON value.

-The non-const overload also will convert the JSON value into a type `value_t::array`, if
+The non-const overload also will convert the JSON value into a type `json_type::array`, if
-it was of type `value_t::null`.
+it was of type `json_type::null`.

-*Precondition:* The JSON value must be of type `value_t::array` or `value_t::null`.
+*Precondition:* The JSON value must be of type `json_type::array` or `json_type::null`.

 *Postcondition:* The non-const overload invalidates all iterators, pointers and references.